Copyright & Reprint Instructions Protected by Copyscape Plagiarism Checker

-Based on the hamstring flexibility myth, countless fitness and rehab stretches are taught in ways that accrue back and disc injury.
+Based on the hamstring flexibility myth, fitness and rehab stretches are taught in ways that accrue back and disc injury.
 Leaning over at the waist and also for hip hinges at the hip, for toe touches does stretch your back and hamstrings, and may feel good, but places injurious leverage on the discs of the back and isn't even the best way to stretch the hamstrings.
 This is true even for yoga stretches where you bend over at the waist without supporting on your hands.
 You know never to bend over like that to pick something up.
 It doesn't magically become good for you just by calling it a stretch or a time-honored exercise.
 The weight of your upper body smashing down on your discs is the same as lifting a package like that.
 Although it often feels good on tight muscles, it's tough on your back in the long run.
 This does not mean that stretching or yoga are bad, but that some of the many poses, just like some of the many products in a health food store, are not as healthy as they could be, and there are other things to use instead.
 Many yoga instructors who understand this teach their classes with other poses instead of unsupported forward bending.
 It is injurious pressure on your discs to lean over from a stand no matter if you do it with a "flat back" or rounded "rolling up one vertebrae at a time."
 More on this in the Stretching book.

-Try this innovation in stretching your hamstrings.
-This hamstring stretch retrains you to learn healthful spine posture while it gets more stretch from the hamstring.
-It is a functional stretch, meaning it trains you to get hamstring length the way you need it for real life - walking, stepping, kicking, dancing, and other activities in real life when you are standing and moving for things you want to do:
+This hamstring stretch retrains you to learn healthful spine posture, while it teaches how to get more stretch from the hamstring instead of teh back or hip.
+It is a functional stretch, meaning it practices hamstring length in the way you need it for real life - while walking, stepping, kicking, dancing, and other activities when you are standing and moving: